 37. Labelled microtiter plates should be prepared considering sextuple incubations with codes for the solvent control, the highest concentration of the reference estrogen which also serves as the non-specific binding (NSB) indicator, and the buffer control and considering triplicate incubations with codes for each of the eight concentrations of the non-binding control (octyltriethoxysilane), the 7 lower concentrations for the reference estrogen, the eight concentrations dose levels of the weak binder, and the 8 concentrations of each test chemical (TC).
 An example layout of the plate diagram for the full concentration curves for the reference estrogen and control is given below in Table 4.
-Additional microtiter plates are used for the test chemicals and should include plate controls, i.e. 1) a high- (maximum displacement) and medium- (approximately the $IC{50}$ ) concentration each of E2 and weak binder in triplicate; 2) solvent control and non-specific binding, each in sextuple (Table 5).
+Additional microtiter plates are used for the test chemicals and should include plate controls, i.e. 1) a high- (maximum displacement) and medium- (approximately the IC50) concentration each of E2 and weak binder in triplicate; 2) solvent control and non-specific binding, each in sextuple (Table 5).
 An example of a competitive assay microtiter plate layout worksheet using three unknown test chemicals is provided in Appendix 2.3.
-The concentrations indicated in Tables 4 and 5 are the final concentration used for the weak binder on plate 1 should be used.
-The $IC{50}$ concentration has to be determined by the laboratory based on their historical control database.
+The concentrations indicated in Tables 4 and 5 are the final concentrations of the assay.
+The maximum concentration for E2 should be 1×10-7 M and for the weak binder, the highest concentration used for the weak binder on plate 1 should be used.
+The IC50 concentration has to be determined by the laboratory based on their historical control database.
 It is expected that this value would be similar to that observed in the validation studies (see Table 1).